rootc-jc/rootc-jc.github.io/content/about/_index.md

 I have done good coursework in the field of Compilers and Computer Architecture.
 Just to list, Compilers 1 & 2, Intro to Compiler Engineering, Adv.
 Compiler Engineering, Adv.
 Compiler Optimizations, Intro to Program Analysis and Optimizations, Computer Architecture and Adv.
 Computer Architecture.
 I have also done the general Computer Science coursework.

-I am currently looking for full-time opportunities (even internships) in the field of Compiler Engineering, either with LLVM or MLIR.
-You can find my resume on the sidebar (click on the file icon).
+~~I am currently looking for full-time opportunities (even internships) in the field of Compiler Engineering, either with LLVM or MLIR.
+You can find my resume on the sidebar (click on the file icon).~~

+I am joining Xilinx (AMD) as a C++ developer.